GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno DenseMatrixViewExample_getRow.cpp

 Here we create the matrix on the line 10 and get the matrix view on the line 16.
 Next we use `ParallelFor` (\ref TNL::Algorithms::ParallelFor) (line 26) to iterate over the matrix rows and the lambda function `f` (lines 18-21) for each of them.
-In the lambda function, we first fetch the matrix row by means of the merhod `getRow` (\ref TNL::Matrices::DenseMatrixView::getRow) and next we set the matrix elements by using the method `setElement` of the matrix row (\ref TNL::Matrices::DenseMatrixRowView::setElement).
+In the lambda function, we first fetch the matrix row by means of the method `getRow` (\ref TNL::Matrices::DenseMatrixView::getRow) and next we set the matrix elements by using the method `setElement` of the matrix row (\ref TNL::Matrices::DenseMatrixRowView::setElement).
 For the compatibility with the sparse matrices, use the variant of `setElement` with the parameter `localIdx`.
 It has no effect here, it is only for compatibility of the interface.

+The result looks as follows:

+\include DenseMatrixViewExample_getRow.out

+#### Method `forRows`

+This method iterates in parallel over all matrix rows.
+In fact, it combines \ref TNL::Algorithms::ParallelFor and \ref TNL::Matrices:::DenseMatrix::getRow method in one.
+See the following example.
+It is even a bit simpler compared to the previous one:

+\includelineno DenseMatrixViewExample_forRows.cpp

+The lambda function, which is called for each matrix row (lines 15-17), have to accept parameter `row` with type `RowView`.
+This type is defined inside each TNL matrix and in the case of the dense matrix, it is \ref TNL::Matrices::DenseMatrixRowView.
+We use the method \ref TNL::Matrices::DenseMatrixRowView::getRowIndex to get the index of the matrix row being currently processed and method \ref TNL::Matrices::DenseMatrixRowView::setElement which sets the value of the element with given column index (the first parameter).

+The result looks as follows:

+\include DenseMatrixViewExample_forRows.out

 #### Method `forElements`